Cincinnati State Surge Athletics

 Cincinnati State athletics provide opportunities for students to enhance their overall experience at the College by encouraging lifelong wellness, sportsmanship, and academics.

 The Cincinnati State Athletic Department is under the leadership of athletic director Tom Hathaway.
-Staff members include Wil Cagle, women’s soccer coach; Mike Combs, men’s soccer coach and fitness center director; Kristy Bailey, women's volleyball coach; Sonya Beeler, women's basketball coach; Andre Tate, men's basketball coach; and Scott Webb, golf coach.
+Staff members include: Wil Cagle, women’s soccer coach; Mike Combs, men’s soccer coach and fitness center director; Kristy Parrill, women's volleyball coach; Sonya Beeler, women's basketball coach; Andre Tate, men's basketball coach; and Scott Webb, golf coach.

 2013-2014 Year in Review

 The 2013-14 athletics year at Cincinnati State proved to be a season which boasted success in competition and in the classroom.